guayang-adobe/xdm/CONTRIBUTING.md

 2. How inheritance relationships are implemented

 JSON Schema does not have a built-in concept of schema inheritance, so XDM is using a set of custom properties and conventions to achieve the same semantics.

-##### Declaring a Schema to be Extensible

-Unless explicitly declared otherwise, XDM schemas cannot be extended.
-The author of a given schema has to declare the ability to extend a schema using the `meta:extensible` property at the root of the schema.
-`meta:extensible` is a `boolean` property, and only the value `true` is of any consequence, as the assumed default is `false`.
-If a schema is not extensible, the `meta:extensible` property can be omitted.

-In addition to **declaring** the extensibility, the schema author has to make sure that all properties that constitute the schema are defined in a child node of `definitions`.
-As you can see in the next section, the presence of a `definitions` object is expected, and will be validated by running `npm run lint`.
-The co-occurrence of `"meta:extensible": true` and `definitions` is enforced through rules in the meta-schema under `meta.schema.json`.

 ##### Extending a Schema with a new Schema